-Trying to find a karate coach or karate classes in Selhurst ?
+Seeking a karate teacher or karate classes in Selhurst ?

-Fitness, self-discipline, development of excellent character are a few of the key benefits of practising Karate, you gain physical fitness through forceful movements and aerobic and anaerobic exercise, control as a result of drills and repetition of movements, and cultivate excellent character by way of following instructions and training with humbleness.
+Health and fitness, discipline, development of good character are a few of the advantages of practising Karate, you gain fitness through forceful movements and aerobic and anaerobic exercise, discipline through drills and repetition of movements, and build excellent character as a result of following directions and practising with humbleness.

 Karate Lessons/Classes In Selhurst